xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 >
 > This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.
 So after completing it, you will be able to apply deep learning to a your own applications.
 If you are looking for a job in AI, after this course you will also be able to answer basic interview questions.

+## Key point
+* Be able to explain how deep learning is applied to supervised learning.
+* Understand what are the major categories of models (such as CNNs and RNNs), and when they should be applied.
+* Be able to recognize the basics of when deep learning will (or will not) work well.
+* Understand the major trends driving the rise of deep learning.

+## Welcome
+* Deep learning has already transformed traditional internet businesses like **web search** and **advertising**.
+But deep learning is also enabling brand new products and businesses and ways of helping people to be created.
+Everything ranging from **better healthcare**, where deep learning is getting really good at reading X-ray images to delivering **personalized education**, to **precision agriculture**, to even **self driving cars** and many others.
+* AI is the new electricity, it will transform our society rapidly.

 ## Introduction to deep learning